-Hybrid drumming is likely to become very standard practice in the next few years unless there is a serious reversal in music production practices.
+Hybrid drumming is likely to become a very standard practice in the next few years unless there is a serious reversal in music production practices.

 3. AI – Artificial Intelligence and Drumming

-Recent releases of AI tools, such as GPT-3 by open AI is showing that drum beats can be automatically generated, along with full musical compositions by artificial intelligence.
+Recent releases of AI tools, such as GPT-3 by open AI are showing that drum beats can be automatically generated, along with full musical compositions by artificial intelligence.
 This is highly interesting, and possibly slightly worrying for the musical community.

-We’re not sure what the future of this is, but some examples of automatic music creation are musenet, which can generate midi compositions for drum tracks from scratch, and jukebox, which can actually generate raw audio output of music (including drumming)!
+We’re not sure what the future of this is, but some examples of automatic music creation are musenet, which can generate midi compositions for drum tracks from scratch, and jukebox, which can actually generate a raw audio output of music (including drumming)!